Texas AP high school football poll

 |7

-Others receiving votes: Jasper 17.
-Paris 16.
+Others receiving votes: Glen Rose 18.
+Giddings 14.
+Fischer Canyon Lake 10.
+Canyon 9.
+Geronimo Navarro 8.
+Paris 8.
 Lorena 8.
-Glen Rose 8.
-Fischer Canyon Lake 7.
-Giddings 7.
-Geronimo Navarro 6.
-Canyon 5.
-Hereford 2.
+Springtown 7.
+Stephenville 2.
+Lubbock Estacado 2.
 Melissa 2.
-Springtown 1.
-Lubbock Estacado 1.

 |Class 3A